-4. Mitigation Measures and Integration: IRPC concerns about the appropriate mitigation measures in order to alleviate these risks.
-Hence, IRPC develops risks mitigation measures that align with risk levels.
-These mitigation measures are integrated and minimized and controlled human rights risks to low residual risk level (acceptable level).
+- 4. Mitigation measures and integration: IRPC has concerns about appropriate mitigation measures to alleviate human rights risks.
+Hence, IRPC develops risk mitigation measures that align with different risk levels.
+These mitigation measures are integrated, minimized, and controlled to a low residual risk level at an acceptable level.
+Examples of mitigation measures include managing security, occupational health and safety of employees, and mitigating environmental impacts.

-5. Monitoring Report and Communication: The performance according to human right mitigation measures is monitored and reviewed by responsible team and management on annually basis to ensure human rights issues are rectified.
-Examples of mitigation measures include managing security, occupational health and safety of employees and mitigating environmental impacts.
+- 5. Monitoring report and communication: The performance according to human rights mitigation measures is monitored and reviewed by responsible management teams annually to ensure human rights issues are rectified.

 Human Rights Identification for Vulnerable Groups

 Right of protection for the child

 Right to access to effective remedies

-|3.
-Migrant Labor||Right not to be subjected to slavery, servitude or forced labour|
+Right to not be subjected to human trafficking, slavery, servitude, or forced labor

 Right to social security, including social insurance

 IRPC Human Rights Risk and Impact Assessment Methodology